alyssamichelle/progress/The Future of JS 2018.md

 I’m still surprised by all the apps I continually run into and after inspecting under the hood, realise, they are created with react.
 React, while not being the newest of “hotnesses”, is still very prevalent and often brought up as a web dev go-to framework.

 > “React is very popular and will likely continue to be now that Facebook has resolved the licensing controversy.
-It has become the first choice alternative to Angular and only continues to gain traction.” –Joe Eames, JavaScript and Angular expert
+It has become the first choice alternative to Angular and only continues to gain traction.” –Joe Eames, JavaScript and Angular expert source

 [what has changed in react since Feb.]